 People connected.
 Why?
 Because we all need to connect.
 Human beings have a deep need for attachment in our lives.
 Research suggests that the single largest #1 indicator or life happiness is socially connection and the relationships that come from them.
 The blackout gave us the opportunity to disconnect and get connected.
 With no power we were all able to quickly seek one of our most basic needs and get away from the faux connectedness and pressures that society creates today.
 Maslow referenced this back in 1943 in his Hierarchy of Needs and we are no different today, we just get too caught up in the day to day hustle and bustle that life has become.

-The Generator Project wants to remind people about the importance of face to face social connection and inspire them to take action on Generator Weekends and beyond.
+The Generator Project wants to remind people about the importance of these face to face connections and inspire them to take action on Generator Weekends and beyond.
 We host Generator Weekends each spring and fall as our reminder to not put off reaching out any longer.
-We all crave face to face connection and the Generator Project wants to inspire you to become a Generator by reaching out to your friends, family or neighbours.
-Taking the steps to generate great connections and conversations will build relationships that will benefit you and the people you get together with. !
+We all crave face to face connection and the Generator Project wants you to make us the excuse to reach out and get connected with friends, family or neighbours.
+Taking the steps to generate great connections and conversations will build relationships that will benefit you and the people you get together with!